 Let it be known that the tour is mostly in Spanish.
 You could get lucky and there may be an English speaker on board willing to translate, but for those with little of the local language, lots of information regarding the islands, formation and quirky facts will fall on deaf ears.

 However, this didn’t ruin the experience for us.
-Even with Luke as a fluent Spanish speaker we joke all the time saying in Chile, they do not speak Spanish, they speak Chileano.
+Even with Luke as a fluent Spanish speaker, we joke all the time saying in Chile, they do not speak Spanish, they speak Chileano.
 Luke found it difficult to understand so we just kept our eyes peeled and awkwardly laughed whenever the other passengers did.

-During the island jaunt, you will float through the stench of bird shit, so thick you can taste it but with that comes the thousands of species of birds flying overheard, or perched and peering from the rocks.
+During the island jaunt, you will float through the stench of bird shit, so thick you can taste it but with that comes the thousands of species of birds flying overhead, or perched and peering from the rocks.

-Be on the lookout across the island bed for the humboldt penguins, the rocks and small rocky islands for sealions near the coastline for otters.
+Be on the lookout across the island bed for the Humboldt penguins, the rocks and small rocky islands for sea lions near the coastline for otters.
 Depending on the time of year you visit, it is also possible to see orcas.

 Next up is a visit to the Caribbean-esque Damas Islands.
-Bleach white beaches, turquoise waters and unusually colorful fauna and cacti.
+Bleach white beaches, turquoise waters and unusually colourful fauna and cacti.
 There is a friendly park ranger to answer questions, explain any rules and share some information but again, all in Spanish.

 Here you will have an hour to explore.
-Visit the nearby mirador for an Instagram worthy picture and a close up view of turkey vultures or take one of the two trails that loop around the island, the longest walking trail being 40 minutes.
+Visit the nearby mirador for an Instagram-worthy picture and a close-up view of turkey vultures or take one of the two trails that loop around the island, the longest walking trail being 40 minutes.

 Today we finally got to see why so many locals speak so highly of the Pingüino de Humboldt National Reserve, and it’s not just ’cause the name sounds like something from Harry Potter.
 Although wizard-less, the national reserve and its three main islands; Damas, Choros and Chañaral are certainly magical.
 Where thousands of species of birds and hundreds of mammals all call home.
 We enjoyed the cloudy but hot day exploring the seas where we raced bottlenose dolphins and fawned over the little tuxedo-clad waddlers.
 The beaches are pristine and the waters are translucent, as this is a place where human activity is restricted (and thank God that it is!).
 Due to its delicate ecosystem, only a certain quota of visitors are allowed per day, and the likes of swimming is strictly forbidden.
 No matter how inviting that water looks.
 We left feeling a little heroic when Luke spotted a sea lion cub tangled in what looked like a fishing line.
 Slightly distressed we brought it to the attention of our captain who called the rangers, and together they acted fast.
 So now Luke refuses to be called anything but the “Sea Lion King” and declares that all must “Mufasa” to protect the circle of life. ° ° #chile #damasislands #humboldt #puntachoros #pinguinodehumboldt #isladamas #chilegram

-So please, don’t visit a national reserve to disturb it in anyway, be kind to pachamama.
-Sure wouldn’t you want guests to respect your home!
+So please, don’t visit a national reserve to disturb it in any way, be kind to Pachamama.
+Sure wouldn’t you want guests to respect your home?